 Citizen science involves public participation and collaboration in scientific research with the aim to increase scientific knowledge.
-The Australian Citizen Science Association is a great resource for those interested in delving deeper into the opportunities available to get involved.
+The Australian Citizen Science Association (ACSA) is a great resource for those interested in delving deeper into the opportunities available to get involved.

 Participation in citizen science projects is a way to expand information available on local databases.
 There are many project options available for people to contribute to - some projects simply ask you to record a sighting while others might involve transcribing data from natural history collections.
+Get involved with purpose and check out this list of online and backyard citizen science compiled by the ACSA.

 - Aussie Backyard Bird Count - The Annual count is scheduled in October of each year and is a great way to connect with the birds in your backyard no matter where your backyard happens to be.
 Sightings are welcome from suburban backyards, local parks, a patch of forest, by the beach or even the main street!